bengourley/js-style-guide/Readme.md

 ## Use UpperCamelCase for constructors

-Constructors should be capitalized using `UpperCamelCase`.
+Constructors should be capitalized using `UpperCamelCase` (also known as Pascal Case).

 *Right:*